Table of Contents

-Posters and fliers from a UMD Department or a registered student group may be posted in designated locations around campus (indicating words authorized posting location) after check-in with Kirby Student Center personnel.
+Posters, and fliers and other publications from a UMD Department or a registered student group may be posted in designated locations around campus after check-in with Kirby Student Center personnel.
+Each designated location has signage that indicates it is an authorized posting location.
 Designated locations within campus housing are outlined in the Housing Guidebook.

 Non-University entities are not allowed to post publications, unless authorized through a use agreement.
 Contact Kirby Student Center for further guidance, [email protected] or 218-726-7163.

-Unless otherwise restricted, publications are limited to academic foyer and lobby areas via bins, racks, or handout.
+Unless otherwise restricted, publications are limited to academic foyer and lobby areas via handout.
 Distributing published materials in stairways, classrooms, offices, hallways, doorways, ramps, elevators, or escalators is prohibited.
 Distribution-free zones are established outside University facilities to maintain facility ingress and egress.
-Material may not be distributed within a 25’ x 20’ envelope immediately outside facility entrances.
+Material may not be distributed within a 25’ radius outside facility entrances.

-Publication distribution is prohibited in nonacademic University facilities (athletic facilities, MPAC, Weber Music Hall, Kirby Student Center, Bus Hub, Library, dining areas, etc.) including all University parking lots.
+Publication distribution is prohibited in nonacademic University facilities (athletic and recreational facilities, Marshall Performing Arts Center, Weber Music Hall, Kirby Student Center, Kirby Plaza Bus Hub, Kathryn A. Martin Library, dining areas, etc.) including all University parking lots.